jdoleary/Spellmasons/docs/CriticalPath.md

     - Optimize runPredictions
         - especially with expanding + corpse explosion
     - Use Steamworks "Currator Connect" Tool
-    - How to visually stack modifiers such as blood_curse and debilitate
         - On hover?
     - Support hosting a server from in the game exe
     - [Steamworks web api](https://partner.steamgames.com/doc/webapi_overview)
     - Icons for perks
-    - Last few sound fx
     - Establish Minimum System Requirements and update Steam Page
     - Accessability / Localization Language Support / Spellcheck
     - Squirrel Tasks